 CSU's Marauder Lifestyle helps students adjust to college while preparing for life and careers.
-The Marauder Lifestyle prepares students to enact the University's three tenets of service, protocol, and civility through courses that address physical well-being, academic and social adjustment, use of information technology, personal responsibility and fiscal awareness, and psychological health.
+The Marauder Lifestyle prepares students to enact the University's tenets through courses that address physical well-being, academic and social adjustment, use of information technology, personal responsibility and fiscal awareness, and psychological health.
 Through their Marauder Lifestyle courses, CSU students understand what it means to be a CSU Marauder and learn how their personal health and lifestyle choices affect them and society.